LightJason/Java-AgentSpeak/readme.md

 * Beliefs implicitly describe the current state of the agent
 * Beliefs will be updated before the cycle is run (beliefbase uses an update mechanism)
-* Beliefs must be exists iif a expression is computed (beliefs can be exist on the fly)
+* Beliefs must be exists iif an expression is computed (beliefs can be exist on the fly)
 * Belief addition triggers a plan with the definition ```+belief```
 * Belief retraction triggers a plan with the definition ```-belief```
 * Belief modification with ```-+``` does not exists anymore
-* If a literal of a belief is named equal to an [action](#action) the action will not be executed (store the value of the action within a variable, which is used within the belief literal)
 * [Variables](#variable) within a belief literal will be unified before the belief is added to the beliefbase